verifyica-team/verifyica/API.md

 ---

-## Runner
+## Trap

-[Runner](api/src/main/java/org/verifyica/api/Runner.java) provides a way to run a task, capturing any exceptions that may occur.
+[Trap](api/src/main/java/org/verifyica/api/Trap.java) provides a way to run a task, capturing any exceptions that may occur.

 - Use to clean up resources